koliqi/imx23-olinuxino/README.md

 ```
 Card is ready.

-Is good practice to work with multiple consoles.
+It is good practice to work with multiple consoles.
 Open one into directory linux-mainline,
 second into imx-bootlets-src-10.05.02 and third console for minicom to monitor olinuxino.

-If olinuxino failing to boot with the error:
+If olinuxino failing to boot because of the error:
 ```
 Undefined Instruction
 r14_unHTLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLLFC
 ```
 Probably your toolchain does not support cpu arm926ej-s.
 Download sources and
 compile --with-arch=armv5te --with-tune=arm926ej-s.
-If you prefer ready made binaries,
+If you prefer premade binaries,
 download arm-none-eabi toolchain.
 It is proven to work with arm926ej-s.

 Add PPA in your system: